nikosportolos/trace/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**Trace** is a minimalistic logger for your Dart & Flutter projects, that uses [AnsiX](https://pub.dev/ansix) to print customizable messages in console or files.
+**Trace** is a minimalistic logger for your Dart & Flutter projects, that uses [AnsiX](https://pub.dev/ansix) to print customizable messages in terminal and files.

 ## Table of contents